- AAAS Board of Directors

 He served at NIH until July 2011 when he moved with his wife Wendie Berg, M.D., Ph.D., a leading breast imaging researcher, to the University of Pittsburgh.
 He became Associate Senior Vice Chancellor for Science Strategy and Planning in the Health Sciences as well as Professor of Computational and Systems Biology.
 In 2013, he became the founding director of the University of Pittsburgh Institute for Personalized Medicine.

 His research interests include the roles of zinc in proteins including zinc finger proteins, the mechanisms and systems biology of protein targeting to peroxisomes, and the development of detailed thermodynamic understanding of molecular recognition processes.
-He is the co-author of more than 130 scientific publications, four textbooks (including four editions of the Biochemistry textbook first written by Lubert Stryer), Principles of Bioinorganic Chemistry with Stephen J. Lippard, and a book on how to interact effectively with NIH, written with Michelle Kienholz.
+He is the co-author of more than 130 scientific publications, four textbooks (including four editions of Biochemistry, a textbook first written by Lubert Stryer), Principles of Bioinorganic Chemistry with Stephen J. Lippard, and a book on how to interact effectively with NIH, written with Michelle Kienholz.
 He also created a widely read blog Data Hound, focused on science policy.

 He has been recognized for his accomplishments with awards including the American Chemical Society Award in Pure Chemistry, the Eli Lilly Award for Fundamental Research in Biological Chemistry, the Barry Wood Award for Preclinical Teaching, the Graduate Student Teaching Award at Johns Hopkins School of Medicine, selection as a Fellow of the American Association for the Advancement of Science, election to the National Academy of Medicine, and public service awards from the Biophysical Society, the American Society for Biochemistry and Molecular Biology, the American Chemical Society, and the American Society for Cell Biology.
 He served as President of the American Society for Biochemistry and Molecular Biology from 2011-2013.